jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 4 Withdrawal age
 (1) Subject to other permitted withdrawals, a member is not permitted to withdraw amounts from their KiwiSaver scheme before the date on which the member reaches the New Zealand superannuation qualification age.
-(2) Subject to subclauses (4) to (6), a member is permitted to withdraw amounts, not totalling more than the member’s accumulation, from their KiwiSaver scheme on and after the date on which the member reaches the New Zealand superannuation qualification age.
+(2) A member is permitted to withdraw amounts, not totalling more than the member’s accumulation, from their KiwiSaver scheme on and after the date on which the member reaches the New Zealand superannuation qualification age.
 (3) A person ceases, at the option of the provider of the KiwiSaver scheme, to be a member of the KiwiSaver scheme if— (a) the balance in all of the member’s accounts reaches zero; and (b) the provider gives notice to the member that the person’s membership is terminated.
-(4) Despite subclause (2) and subject to other permitted withdrawals (other than under subclause (2)), a person is not permitted to make a withdrawal from their KiwiSaver scheme before the grandparented end payment date, if the person is a grandparented member.
-(5) On and after the date on which a grandparented member reaches the grandparented end payment date, the member is permitted to withdraw amounts from their KiwiSaver scheme, not totalling more than the member’s accumulation.
-(6) For the purposes of these rules,—
-  - **5-year grandparenting date** means the earliest of— (a) the date that is 5 years after the day on which the member first became a member of a KiwiSaver scheme; or (b) the date that is 5 years after the day, under section 85, on which the Commissioner first received a contribution for a KiwiSaver scheme in relation to the member; or
-    (c) the date that is 5 years after the day on which the member first became a member of a complying superannuation fund, if the member has become a member of the KiwiSaver scheme as a result of a transfer from a complying superannuation fund
-  - **grandparented end payment date** means the later of— (a) the date on which the member reaches the New Zealand superannuation qualification age:
-    (b) the 5-year grandparenting date
-  - **grandparented member** —
-    (a) means a member for whom 1 of the following dates is before 1 July 2019:
-      (i) the date on which the member first became a member of a KiwiSaver scheme:
-      (ii) the date, under section 85, on which the Commissioner first received a contribution for a KiwiSaver scheme in relation to the member:
-      (iii) the date on which the member first became a member of a complying superannuation fund, if the member has become a member of the KiwiSaver scheme as a result of a transfer from a complying superannuation fund; but
-    (b) does not include a person who has given their KiwiSaver scheme provider notice of the person’s election that this definition does not apply to them; and
-  (c) does not include a person who was of New Zealand superannuation qualification age before 1 July 2019.
+(4)
+(5)
+(6)

 ### 4A No external financial advantages from funds
 (1) The manager must ensure that the entire value, benefit, or other return derived in respect of the member's accumulation is credited to the member's accumulation and is not received as an external financial advantage.